horse-framework/horse-messaging/README.md

   On the other hand, if you want to use Horse Messaging Server with default implementations, you can create very basic application with a few lines of code.

+* **It's a complete communication framework.**
+  It's a bridge between your applications.
+  It's not just messaging queue or cache server.
+  Horse gives you unlimited communication possibilities.
+  You can use all kind of messaging architectures with same code base.

 * **It's fast, uses low memory and cpu.**
   Queues can handle over 200k messages per second, Channels can handle over 350k messages per second.
   There is no delay in Horse, latency depends on your network connection.

-* **It's a complete communication framework.**
-  It's a bridge between your applications.
-  Oou can use all kind of messaging architectures with same code base.

 ## Thanks